Three Rivers Arts Festival Is Back On Much Grander Scale After Year Off

 PITTSBURGH (KDKA) — After being held virtually in 2020 because of the coronavirus pandemic, the Dollar Bank Three Rivers Arts Festival is taking over the city.

 The summer favorite is coming back on a much grander scale this year.
-The festival will spread across the entire Cultural District and pour into Point State Park, where the main stage has been set.READ MORE: DA Stephen Zappala Responds After Stopping Plea Deals With Attorney Who Called His Office 'Systematically Racist'
+The festival will spread across the entire Cultural District and pour into Point State Park, where the main stage has been set.READ MORE: Police Respond To Stabbing With A Sword In Alleged Landlord-Tenant Dispute

 Along the way, you will find a stage on Fort Duquesne Boulevard.
 You will also find tons of food, public art displays, markets and galleries from more than 150 local artists.